N51N3/TinyZorin/README.md

 I am an absolute Linux beginner, and this is a living document constantly updated with the new things I've learnt and done on my freshly installed ZorinOS to guide other new beginners to improve their Linux Installation.

-You're encouraged to do these three things;
+You're encouraged to do these two things;
-- Follow I the creator on [Twitter] (https://x.com/N51N3)
-- Follow the project on [Telegram} (https://x.com/N51N3)
+- Follow this project on [Telegram](https://t.me/+eeX3S3cAm9A5ZDQ0)
 - Star & Share this project

 ## Get Started